 As the coronavirus pandemic sweeps the world, it’s inevitable that we’d be affected in Central America.
 Here we offer a summary of how we’re dealing with coronavirus in Central America and talk about how we just might be in a position here to dodge a bullet.

 This article has taken me forever to write.
-Or I should say I’ve written, rewritten, and rewritten again as every day the news changes.
-I knock out a thousand words here, two thousand there, and they all seem meaningless a few hours later.
+Or I should say I’ve written this, rewritten this, and rewritten this again as the news changes every day.
+I knock out a thousand words here, two thousand there, and they’re all meaningless a few hours later.

 It’s been a struggle trying to reconcile exactly how this website can talk about COVID-19.